Typee-Language/Typee/_Global_Documentation/typee_software_design.md

 inlining of functions calls.
 Rather than generating a call to a function, the _Optimizer_ may decide to inline the whole code of a function, in place of its call, into the code of the calling function.

+#### 2.2.5 _Optimizer_ - conclusion

+Optimizations are an important part of a compiler.
+Thye may take time to be processed but they provide optimization either on memory space allocation or on time processing ar runtime.
+They help improving the implementation of a program in an aitomated manner with no needed user's intervention.

+They are implemented in a dedicated phase within three-phase compilers, but they may also be implemented in either the Front-End or the Back-End phase of a two-phase compiler.